rr-manoj-dobbali/sql-style-guide/README.md

 ```
 -- Good
 select
-    cashback as cashbackPerc
+    cashback as cashbackPerc,
-    num_stores as storecount
+    num_stores as storecount,
     signup_date as dateSignup
 from ebates_prod.dw.order_transactions

 -- Bad
 select
-    cashback       as cashbackPerc
+    cashback       as cashbackPerc,
-    num_stores     as storecount
+    num_stores     as storecount,
     signup_date    as dateSignup
 from ebates_prod.dw.order_transactions